 Format your keyword phrases to stand out (MEDIUM PRIORITY)

-Write a descriptive meta description (MEDIUM PRIORITY)
+Write a descriptive meta-description (MEDIUM PRIORITY)

 Search engines use the description meta tag as the description in their index.
 So it’s important to describe your pages accurately.
-This helps customers find your pages, and search engines to index them.
+This helps customers find your pages, and search engines index them.

 Link to your page from within your site (MEDIUM PRIORITY)

 Links are important, and linking from one page to another on your own site is a very easy way to get links.
-They aren’t as important in search engine ranking as links from external sites, but they do help.
+They aren’t as important in search engine rankings as links from external sites, but they do help.
 If nothing else, they help the search engine spider find all the pages on your site.

 Put up links that flow within the text (MEDIUM PRIORITY)

-Links that make sense within the context of the document (whether from external or your own site) will rank higher than lists of links or other forms of artificial links.
+Links that make sense within the context of the document (whether from an external or your own site) will rank higher than lists of links or other forms of artificial links.
 This is because search engines value content and links that make sense within the context of the content are more definitely related to that content than links that are inside lists.

 Keep asking for inbound links (MEDIUM PRIORITY)